 • No media contact, no wear on the instrumentation, no risk of leaks

-• Drift-free measurement and long term stable life
+• Drift-free measurement and long-term stable life

-• ALMAG-WP with Teflon liners or ALMAG-WP with all ceramic construction offers better accuracy of up to 0.2% vs. 0.5% for ultrasonic meters; however process shutdown is required for installation
+• ALMAG-WP with Teflon liners or ALMAG-WP with all ceramic construction offers better accuracy of up to 0.2% vs. 0.5% for ultrasonic meters; however, process shutdown is required for installation

 Ammonia and Nitric Acids measurement

-In production sites for Ammonia (NH3) and Nitric Acid (HNO3), often times operators rely on a radiometric analyzer for the concentration measurement of a watery Ammonia solution.
+In production sites for Ammonia (NH3) and Nitric Acid (HNO3), oftentimes operators rely on a radiometric analyzer for the concentration measurement of a watery Ammonia solution.
 Besides the difficulties in handling the radioactive materials of the analyzer, the measurement readings are unstable and may differ from the laboratory samples.
-Inaccurate readings of the online measurement can lead to an over concentration of the Ammonia solution (between 0.5 to 1.0%) and thus increased costs for the operator.
+Inaccurate readings of the online measurement can lead to an over-concentration of the Ammonia solution (between 0.5 to 1.0%) and thus increased costs for the operator.
 Therefore, an accurate non-intrusive flow transmitter with its ability to infer concentration level is a superior solution.

-The ALSONIC-DSP ultrasonic flow meter, not only measures the volumetric flow rate, but also the sonic velocity of the liquid, a PLC or DSC can be programmed to relate acid concentration levels versus fluid sonic velocity.
-There is a direct relationship between sonic velocity and changes of concentration.
+The ALSONIC-DSP ultrasonic flow meter, not only measures the volumetric flow rate but also the sonic velocity of the liquid, a PLC or DSC can be programmed to relate acid concentration levels versus fluid sonic velocity.
+There is a direct relationship between sonic velocity and changes in concentration.
 The operator is now able to also supervise the concentration of the fluids running through the pipe.
 If the measuring values deviate from the preset values, the process is automatically regulated.